 It is good for detoxifying the negative energy from your body.
-Marichayasana engages internal organs to compress and twist which promote the stimulation of nervous system.
-It makes the mind peace and decrease stress level.
+Marichayasana engages internal organs to compress and twist which promote the stimulation of the nervous system.
+It makes the mind peace and decreases the stress level.

 - Sit down extending legs forward.

 - Spine lengthened and extended, bend the right knee and fix the right foot at the side of the left thigh.

 - Push your right knee with left elbow and twist your torso outside the right knee.